-If you have wanderlust in your heart, travel shows are small getaways that allow us to see our vast and beautiful world.
+If you have wanderlust in your heart, TV shows that inspire travel are small getaways that allow us to see our vast and beautiful world.
 Whether you want to explore your own country, or go on an adventure overseas, there are so many inspirational documentaries and bite-sized shows to help you plan your escape.
 Here are a few of our favorites!

 Anthony Bourdain has been widely recognized as one of the most impactful and inspirational world travelers for decades.
 Before his passing, he hosted several premier travel programs on food and culture.
 In his series Parts Unknown, Anthony travels to some of the world’s more remote areas to introduce you to cultures and foods you may not have known existed.
 The show was nominated for an astounding 31 Emmy awards, and won five of them.